Christian Heritage Party of Canada: Ron Gray (1995–2008)

 Gray was the leader of the CHP from 1995 to 2008.
 Born and educated in British Columbia, Gray has worked in journalism, public relations, and the federal public service.
 He began his career at The Vancouver Sun newspaper, and has also worked at community newspapers in BC and in Suva, Fiji; and the BC Report magazine.
 He was a public information officer for a major public utility in BC, and for the Canadian Broadcasting Corporation.

 He was a Trade and Commerce Officer attached to the Canadian Consulate in Cleveland, Ohio.
 He later managed store-front Federal government public information services in Winnipeg and Vancouver.
 He became Public Information Officer for one of BC's first community colleges, and later served 10 years in a similar capacity at Trinity Western University.

 In the 1988 federal election, Gray ran in his first election under the Christian Heritage Party banner in the electoral district of Fraser Valley East.
-On election night, he placed fourth out of six candidates with over eight percent of the popular vote, finishing well behind Progressive Conservative incumbent Ross Belsher.
+On election night, he placed fourth out of six candidates with over eight per cent of the popular vote, finishing well behind Progressive Conservative incumbent Ross Belsher.

 Gray ran for the CHP in every general election until stepping down as leader in 2008, with the exception of 1993.
 He has also contested four byelections, including one in Calgary Southwest against Canadian Alliance leader Stephen Harper.
 In a 1999 byelection, he finished one vote ahead of the Reform Party candidate in the Quebec riding of Hull—Aylmer.

 Gray became the party leader in 1995.
 His leadership was confirmed at three subsequent CHP conventions.
 He stepped down in November 2008.
 Near the end of 2006, a human rights complaint was filed against Ron Gray alleging communication via the Internet messages likely to expose homosexuals to hatred or contempt.
 By October 24, 2008, the complaint had been dropped and the file closed by the Canadian Human Rights Commission.